(CNN)Here is some background information about the Academy Awards, also known as the "Oscars."

-March 2, 2014 - The 86th annual Academy Awards are televised live from Hollywood on ABC, with Ellen DeGeneres hosting for the second time.
+February 22, 2015 - The 87th Annual Academy Awards are televised live from Hollywood on ABC, with Neil Patrick Harris hosting for the first time.

 Walt Disney is the most honored person in Oscar history.
 He received 59 nominations and 26 competitive awards throughout his career.

-Composer John Williams is the most nominated living person with 49 as of 2014 and 5 wins.
+Composer John Williams is the most nominated living person with 49 and 5 wins. (as of 2015)

 Jack Nicholson is the most nominated male performer in Academy history with 12 nominations.

-Katharine Hepburn has the most Oscar wins for a performer with four.
+Katharine Hepburn had the most Oscar wins for a performer, with four.

 Daniel Day-Lewis is the only person to have three Best Actor Oscars.